We're Your Well Pump, Water Heater & Water Softener Professionals!

 * First Name * Last Name * Phone Need service for: Email

-Low Water Pressure in your Jericho Home?
+Low Water Pressure in your Jericho House?

 No Water?
-Might Need a New Well Pump … Or Something Else
+Might Require a New Well Pump … Or Something Else

 Maybe yes … or no.

 A well pump isn’t always the source of no water in the house.
-Occasionally an underground electrical wire breaks – a very repairable issue.
-Checking power connections is always the initial step undertaken by Kelly James Service.
+Every now and then an underground electrical wire breaks – a very repairable issue.
+Testing power connections is always the first step taken by Kelly James Service.

-So will running water for hours in a row, such as filling a pool or watering grass.
+So will running water for hours on end, such as filling a pool or watering grass.
 These activities can lower the underground water table which, if it drops too far, can cause the water-cooled pump to overheat.

 The problem could be a plugged iron filter – again, for Jericho homes with high iron content in water.